-Mode share refers to the percentage of students using any given means of transportation, such as walking, biking or riding in the family car.
+Mode share is the percentage of students using a particular means of transportation, such as walking, biking or riding in the family car.
 Monitoring changes in mode share - whether different modes are used more or less from year to year - is one way to measure the effectiveness of the Safe Routes to School program.
 Are students walking and biking more than last year?
 Are there fewer cars at pick-up and drop-off times?
 What are some of the factors that affect the decision to walk, bike or roll to school?

-The Quick Look reports provide a brief summary of survey responses for each semester.
+The report provides a brief summary of survey responses for the most recent survey:

-For questions or more information about Portland's Safe Routes to School data contact Taylor Sutton, email@example.com.
+For questions or more information about Portland's Safe Routes to School survey data contact firstname.lastname@example.org.